-Pheromone colognes are a fast growing industry with some excellent vendors who make top notch, highly advanced formulas to make our lives better.
+Pheromone scams have been around forever.
+This industry is growing with some excellent vendors who make top notch, highly advanced formulas to make our lives better, but you need to be extra careful about who to trust.

-… But they’re also outnumbered by a very large number of scammers and snake oil salesmen.
+… Because they’re also outnumbered by a very large number of scammers and snake oil salesmen.

 Lets face it: the internet is a breeding ground for greedy, relentless vendors who think they can sell shitty products and make money off the unsuspecting.